slackapi/bolt-js/docs/_future/custom_functions.md

 module.exports = { SampleFunctionDefinition };
 ```

-When using a [local development server](running your app with `slack run`), you can use `console.log` to emit information to your Bolt JS console.
+When using a [local development server](running your app with `slack run`), you can use `console.log` to emit information to your Bolt for JavaScript console.
 When your app is [deployed to production](/bolt-js/future/deploy-your-app), any `console.log` commands are available via `slack activity`.

 When composing your functions, some things you can do include: